-The purpose of the baccalaureate program in nursing prepares graduates to function as beginning practitioners in a variety of health-care and community settings and to work collaboratively with other disciplines in assisting individuals, families, groups and communities to achieve their full health potential.
+The purpose of the baccalaureate program in nursing is to prepare graduates who function as beginning practitioners in a variety of health-care and community settings and to work collaboratively with other disciplines in assisting individuals, families, groups and communities to achieve their full health potential.
 The baccalaureate program provides a broad foundation in liberal arts as well as nursing education.
 Opportunities to enhance personal growth and promote professional development, guided by Christian principles, helps build the foundation for continued professional growth.
-Many clinical agencies sites and community are incorporated into the learning experience throughout the programs.
+A wide variety of clinical agencies and community sites are incorporated into the learning experience throughout the programs.

 The nursing programs were accredited by the Commission on Collegiate Nursing Education in 2004 for 10 years.
 Concordia University Wisconsin (CUW) has offered a baccalaureate degree in nursing since 1982.
-The Nursing Resource Center features a simulation laboratory using a Human Patient Simulator.
+The Nursing Resource Center features a High Fidelity Simulation Learning Environment using several Human Patient Simulators.